Course Title: Railway Infrastructure

 Pre-requisite Courses and Assumed Knowledge and Capabilities

-This investigates components of railway infrastructure and the design and construction of different railway systems.
-It encompasses a wide range of engineering disciplines, including civil engineering, electrical engineering and mechanical engineering.
+This course investigates the main components of the railway infrastructure and covers design and construction principles of railway.
 You will work on common problems (of varying levels of complexity) that engineers encounter while working in the rail infrastructure sector.
 You will generate solutions using your developing knowledge and skills in this specialist area.
-This course is suitable for all engineers employed in the rail industry to advance their professional practice.
+The use of dedicated software will also support your practical learning experience.

 Objectives/Learning Outcomes/Capability Development